GenYES - A Proven Model for School-wide Technology Integration

 The question is how to harness the students' technology expertise and at the same time, expand their learning opportunities.
 This scaffolding method, of taking what a student already knows, and building on it, is one of the basic tenets of education, and has been proven time and again in research and in practice.
 How to take this theory and make a real working model out of it is the secret of GenYES.

 Having students help out with technology is not a new idea... but that's why GenYES works.
-It's not some alien process, it's something that teachers do everyday in an informal way.
+It's something that teachers do everyday in an informal way.
 But GenYES takes that to the next level.
 It makes that help measurable, replicable, and sustainable.
 It is about building a powerful force of students who believe that they are improving education.
 GenYES student projects are authentic, meaningful improvements to the school technology goals - because the students understand the school technology plan, and are taught how to use technology to improve learning.
 These projects empower the student to participate in their own learning, and impact the learning of other students.
 Students are part of the school-wide goals of infusing technology into the school, and therefore become full stakeholders in the process.

 Generation YES - A Unique Company